MCP-Security-Research/pyseal/README.md

 todo:

+- remove decorator functionanlity
+- use typer python library for cli. use more advanced libraries for tool.
+- update the cli to use rich console for better
 - luman art deco implementation for decorators
-- do i need to fix my python import paths/strucutre of project?
-- fix spacing issues within adding decorators
+- create a finalized readme file
+- hook up to pypi for first release and set up github actions for publishing / releasing

+- make it be able to work with multiple files at once
-- ensure tool works with recursive functions and classes
+- ensure tool works with recursive functions and classes. basic test cases using pytest, and also cargo test???
 - would a different approach other than ast be faster/more reliable/better?
-- use typer python library for cli. use more advanced libraries for tool.
 - start adding tests to make sure tool continues to work
 - also start to measure the performance of the tool
 - use git api to track diffs? (other option is using my own .vurze metadata file)
-- update the cli to use rich console for better
 - update to use ruff to lint python code
 - make the tool conform to ruff linting standards
 - update to use ____ to lint rust code
-- create a finalized readme file
+- have a code review from professor
-- hook up to pypi for first release and set up github actions for publishing / releasing